 Consulting

 I am honest and direct with what I am able to offer, and I will be clear when I don't think I am the best fit for your needs.
-I do not sell you promises of everything working perfectly, as I believe it's essential to be realistic about the challenges in various systems.
+I do not sell you promises of everything working perfectly, as I believe it's essential to be realistic about the challenges of making agrarian systems work.

 Land Planning